AWARDS

 The NAPAMA Award for Excellence in Presenting the Performing Arts and the Liz Silverstein Award for Agent-Manager of the Year are annual citations of excellence awarded to a presenter and agent-manager respectively.

-- Exemplary mentoring
+- Provide exemplary mentoring

-- Setting an example of best practices, achievement, and leadership
+- Model best practices, achievement, and leadership

 NAPAMA Liz Silverstein Award for Agent-Manager of the Year